AzPepoze/linux-wallpaperengine-gui/README.md

 ## ✨ Features

 - 🖼️ **Wallpaper Management:** Browse and select wallpapers from your Steam Workshop content.
+- 🖥️ **Multi-Monitor Support:** Select which screen to apply a wallpaper to from a dropdown in the top bar.
 - 💾 **Auto-Save & Auto-Run:** Automatically saves the last used wallpaper and applies it on application startup.
-- 🔇 **Mute Audio:** A setting to mute the wallpaper's audio.
-- ⚙️ **Customizable Settings:** Configure screen and FPS settings for the wallpaper.
+- ⚙️ **Customizable Settings:** Adjust the wallpaper's FPS and mute its audio.
+For advanced configuration, you can open the JSON config file directly from the settings.
-- 🔍 **Wallpaper Details:** View detailed information about each wallpaper, including title, description, tags, and workshop URL.
+- 🔍 **Wallpaper Details:** View detailed information about each wallpaper, including title, description, and workshop URL.
-- 🖥️ **System Tray Integration:** Minimize the application to the system tray for background operation.
+- 🔽 **System Tray Integration:** Minimize the application to the system tray for background operation.

 ## 📋 Prerequisites